Monograph [Note: comments are very much welcome!]

 Building on the rich philosophical literature on causation, this monograph (superseding Chapters 4 & 5 of my doctoral dissertation and the Proc.
 LSA-98 paper below) offers a new formal semantics account of how natural languages encode causality, challenging the oversimplified, monolithic CAUSE operator common in previous research.
 Using Teochew (Southern Min) periphrastic causatives as a case study, it demonstrates how (i.) causal (in)directness (temporal, spatial, and participant-related), (ii.) deterministic vs. probabilistic causation, (iii.) benefactive vs. adversative causation, and (iv.) permissive causation can be systematically modeled within a unified Modal Semantics framework paired with Event Semantics.
 It concludes by comparing such an approach with the Causal Models analysis, and by proposing a causal ontology intended as a blueprint for future cross-linguistic studies of linguistic causation.

-To our knowledge, this will be the very first volume devoted exclusively to research on the formal semantics of Chinese.
-We are honored to bring together fourteen early-career Chinese scholars, each contributing specialized expertise on a distinct set of semantic phenomena: Anqi Zhang, Haoze Li, Jess Law, Linmin Zhang, Mingming Liu, Qi Hao, Shumian Ye, Yanyan Cui, Yenan Sun, Yi-Hsun Chen, Yuli Feng, Ying Liu, Yuyin He, Zhuosi Luo.
-While working within a broadly shared formal semantic framework, the contributors collectively engage a wide spectrum of empirical domains and analytical questions.
+To our knowledge, this is the first volume contributed entirely by emerging scholars and devoted exclusively to the formal semantics of Chinese.
+We are honored to bring together fourteen early-career Chinese scholars, each offering specialized expertise on a distinct set of semantic phenomena: Anqi Zhang, Haoze Li, Jess Law, Linmin Zhang, Mingming Liu, Qi Hao, Shumian Ye, Yanyan Cui, Yenan Sun, Yi-Hsun Chen, Yuli Feng, Ying Liu, Yuyin He, Zhuosi Luo.
+While working within a broadly shared formal-semantic framework, the contributors collectively engage with a wide range of empirical domains and analytical questions.

-Luo, Zhuosi. (under revision).
+Luo, Zhuosi. (to appear).
 The linking problem and argument interpretation: A theoretical comparison between the primitive and derivative approaches.
+[Note: written in Mandarin; 《连接问题与论元释义研究:原生法与派生法的理论梳理及比较》]

-Note: See Section 2.3, Chapter 2 of my doctoral dissertation for the English version.
+Note: one of the top linguistics journals in China.
+See Section 2.3, Chapter 2 of my doctoral dissertation for the English version.

 Liu, Siming^ & Luo, Zhuosi*. (to appear).
 A-movement of non-nominals: Investigating Mandarin VP-fronting.